 At the beginning; you may see Lean as something abstract, too idealistic to be true; but after you got the basic ideas everything starts to make sense.
-Once you understand the power of lean, you started to live according with its philosophy and use its tools.
+Once you understand the power of lean, you started to live according to with its philosophy and use its tools.
 If you try to do this on your own, people will start to look at you like you fall from the moon.
-While you will looked weird for some, some others will be curious.
-Lean is not a one person show, lean is about people and its behavior, lean is a way of live.
+While you will look weird for some, some others will be curious.
+Lean is not a one-person show, lean is about people and its behavior, lean is a way of life.

-I learn to go everyday to gemba and see what happen around, identify what was wrong was the easy part.
-Learning how to spark curiosity from the employees regarding what I was doing without making them feel threaten took a lot of tim.
-I am still practicing how to approach, how to ask and how to engage them into my activity.
-I need them to be as curious as I am, remember this is not a one person show.
+I learn to go every day to gemba and see what happen around, identify what was wrong was the easy part.
+Learning how to spark curiosity from the employees regarding what I was doing without making them feel threaten took a lot of time.
+I am still practicing how to approach, how to ask and how to engage them in my activity.
+I need them to be as curious as I am, remember this is not a one-person show.

 Right after we started with the Lean trainings and early stages of implementation, I was very glad to recognize between some of our employees strong signals of lean thinking.
 One of the hot topics at our plant is waste, but the waste management talk about is ingredients or materials wastage.
 After our trainings the employees start to talked about how to improve certain parts of the operation.
 They gave very good examples of waste as per the seven categories of waste by Taiichi Ohno that we discussed on our trainings.
 One think that we stressed a lot during our Introduction to Lean is the lean thinking, how important is to change our mind from the traditional thinking to the lean thinking.
 This part of the presentation is always an eyes opener.
 People amaze by this “new” point of view.
 That curiosity is also full of doubts: Is it for real?
 Would the bosses really going to leave their offices and come to the work area?